magicalbob/vagrant_kubernetes/README.md

 The Vagrantfile includes a provisioning script that brings each ubuntu node's OS up to date.
 The Vagrantfile is engineered to use an arm64 image if running on an arm64 platform (like a recent Mac) or x86 otherwise.

-`Vagrant_Kubernetes_Setup.sh` makes use of `~/.vagrant.d/insecure_private_key` to allow `node1` to ssh freely to each of the nodes (including itself).
-Before the script executes `kubespray` on node1 (that then takes charge of setting up all the nodes in the hosts.yaml), it takes time to ssh to each node from node1.
+The scripts make use of `~/.vagrant.d/insecure_private_key` to allow `node1` to ssh freely to each of the nodes (including itself).
+Before the script `vagrant_k8s.sh` executes `kubespray` on node1 (that then takes charge of setting up all the nodes in the hosts.yaml), it takes time to ssh to each node from node1.